 - Full or part-time jobs held during school or in summers

 Students must meet the following minimum criteria to be eligible to apply to the BA/BS-MD Program:

-Applicants must apply to (by October 26, 2018) and be accepted for admission as a degree seeking student at the University of Colorado Denver Downtown campus by November 23, 2018. *Students wishing to attend the University of Colorado Boulder, or any other college/university are not eligible for this program.
+Applicants must apply to (by October 28, 2019) and be accepted for admission as a degree seeking student at the University of Colorado Denver Downtown campus by November 22, 2019. *This is a CU Denver Porgram only.
+Students wishing to attend the University of Colorado Boulder, or any other college/university are not eligible for this program.